 Step-in harnesses are a go-to choice for many Frenchie owners because they are easy to put on and take off.
 The harness has two leg holes that your dog can step into first.
 Afterward, you only need to wrap the harness around their chest and fasten it on their back.
-Step-in harnesses are ideal for anxious or uncooperative dogs that do not enjoy having things placed over their heads.
+Step-in harnesses are ideal for anxious or uncooperative French Bulldogs that do not enjoy having things placed over their heads.

 2. Vest harnesses